oliverychen/oliverychen.github.io/pages/packages/index.md

 ## Packages

 <br />
-1. **Chén O.Y.** (Author and Maintainer). **Generalized Populaton Value Decomposition (gPVD)**.
-The package provides a general method for simultaneous dimensionality reduction of large populations of massive images.
+- **Chén O.Y.** (Author and Maintainer). **Generalized Populaton Value Decomposition (gPVD)**.

+<br />The package provides a general method for simultaneous dimensionality reduction of large populations of massive images.
 The input can be a massive matrix containing brain imaging data obtained from hundreds of thousands of subjects.
 The output contains two parts: (1) group-level information shared by a population and (2) subject-specific information that is idiosyncratic.
 The package extends the population value decomposition methods (cf. Crainiceanu et al. (2011) Population value decomposition, a framework for the analysis of image populations.
 JASA 106, no. 495 (2011): 775-790.) to a general case.

 <br />
 Package source (click to download):